bitwarden/Handlebars.conf/README.md

 ### Real World Example

-You can see this tool in use with Bitwarden's Nginx config here: https://github.com/bitwarden/server/tree/master/docker-unified/hbs
+You can see this tool in use with Bitwarden Unified's NGINX config here: https://github.com/bitwarden/self-host/tree/main/docker-unified/hbs